Toll-like receptor 11: Function

 Many mammals, including humans, have the TLR11 gene.
-But only some species’ TLR11 can successfully code for the functional protein that is able to play an active role in the innate immune response.
-Human TLR11 contains stop codons, meaning functional TLR11 protein is not found in humans.
+But only some species' TLR11 can successfully code for the functional protein that is able to play an active role in the innate immune response.
+Human TLR11 contains premature stop codons, meaning functional TLR11 protein is not found in humans.
 All the collective knowledge about the function and immunopathology of TLR11 has come from experiments in other animals, often mice.

 Experiments on mouse TLR11 both in vivo and in vitro have revealed much about the biological role of TLR11.
 TLR11 has a primary role as a "sentinel" for the innate immune system.
 Like all TLRs, TLR11 distinguishes between self molecules and non-self molecules.
 When an infection of T. gondii or uropathogenic E. coli reaches a host cell expressing TLR11 on its surface, the LRR region binds to the pathogen and activates the Toll pathway through the TIR domain.
 The transcription factor NF-kappa B at the end of the pathway transcribes pro-inflammatory cytokines (such as IL-12) and chemokines.
 Activation of the Toll pathway also results in the expression of co-stimulatory molecules on dendritic cells, which then go on to activate naïve CD4 cells in the lymph nodes.

 TLR11 and T. gondii

 T. gondii is an apicomplexan parasite that can cause infection in humans.
 The parasite can live in many mammals and birds, but it carries out the sexual part of its lifecycle in cats.
-Feline feces from infected cats or undercooked meat from infected livestock contain T. gondii oocysts.
-Ingesting these could lead to Toxoplasmosis, a disease which at its worst can cause encephalitis or miscarriage as the disease is passed from mother to fetus.
+Feline feces from infected cats or undercooked meat from infected livestock contain T. gondii oocysts and tecidual cysts containing bradyzoites, respectively.
+Ingesting these could lead to toxoplasmosis, a disease which at its worst can cause encephalitis or miscarriage as the disease is passed from mother to fetus.

 T. gondii and other apicomplexan parasites rely on actin-dependent gliding motility in order to gain access to the body.
 This form of cellular motion requires profilin, an actin filament binding protein that helps restructure the actin cytoskeleton.
 Without profilin, T. gondii can still grow and replicate, but it loses the ability to pass through cell layers and biological barriers in order to carry out infection.
 Thus profilin is a conserved, essential protein for T. gondii infection efficacy.

 Profilin from T. gondii is a critical parasite ligand for TLR11.
 It preferentially induces IL-12 production in dendritic cells that communicate with natural killer cells and cytotoxic T cells.
 In one study, mice bred to not express TLR11 (knock-out mice) did not mount the IL-12 response upon profilin stimulation.
 Dendritic cells in the knock-out mice also failed to migrate to lymph nodes, halting the initiation of the adaptive immune response.

 Furthermore, mice lacking the TLR11 gene are susceptible to pancreatitis, fat cell necrosis, and increased inflammatory reactants.
 Pancreatitis is also a pathological response in humans to T. gondii infection.
 Wild-type mice are able to produce an immune response, marked by IL-12 and IFN-gamma production that is unseen in humans, who lack a functional TLR11 protein.